CafeVariomeUoL/cv3-docs/Writerside/topics/uploading-metadata.md

 file uploader to upload the metadata.
 It does, however, requires the metadata to be in a specific format to allow direct ingestion.

 > The file uploader cannot override metadata entries.
-If you upload a new version of existing entry there will be
+If you upload a new version of existing entry there will be duplications.
-> duplications.
 Please remove the old entries before uploading the new ones.
-> {: .block-warning }
+> {style="warning"}

 ### Metadata file format